 M: What Was North America Like Before Colonization?
 W: Why Did Europeans Want Colonies?
 Paper 1 Assignment Handed Out on Wednesday and Posted on Courseworks.

-Neal Salisbury, "The Indians' Old World: Native Americans and the Coming of Europeans," The William and Mary Quarterly 53.3 (July 1996), 435-458.
+Reading for Discussion Section: Neal Salisbury, "The Indians' Old World: Native Americans and the Coming of Europeans," The William and Mary Quarterly 53.3 (July 1996), 435-458.
 Charles C. Mann, "1491," The Atlantic Monthly, March 2002.

-The American Yawp, 1.
+Supplemental Reading: The American Yawp, 1.
 The New World.